Compliance Factsheets

 Coverage

 The Mexican carbon tax applies to CO2 emissions from all sectors.
 The tax covers all fossil fuels except natural gas.
-Use of natural gas is exempted, as well as other fossil fuels not intended for combustion processes such as paraffin.
-The tax is capped at 3% of the fuel sales price.

 Pricing and allocation approaches